 Expert Voices on Atrocity Prevention is a podcast by the Global Centre for the Responsibility to Protect.
 The podcast, hosted by Global Centre Publications Director Jaclyn Streitfeld-Hall, features one-on-one conversations with practitioners from the field of human rights, conflict prevention, atrocity prevention and other related agendas.
 These conversations aim to provide a glimpse of the personal and professional side of how practitioners approach human rights protection and atrocity prevention.
 We hope to explore challenges, identify best practices and share lessons learned on how we can protect populations more effectively.
-The podcast is available on Apple Podcasts, Spotify and SoundCloud.
+The podcast is available on Apple Podcasts, Spotify, SoundCloud and YouTube.
 Please subscribe for new episodes.

 For our first episode we interview Ms. Rita Izsák-Ndiaye, Rapporteur for the United Nations Committee on the Elimination of Racial Discrimination (CERD) and Global Centre International Advisory Board Member.
 Inspired by her own experiences with prejudice, Ms. Izsák-Ndiaye turned discrimination based on her Roma ethnicity into a career and passion for human rights.
 Ms. Izsák-Ndiaye details how her work with CERD contributes to the protection of vulnerable minorities around the world.
 By sharing best practices and trends she’s observed over her years working on these issues, Ms. Izsák-Ndiaye calls on each and every one of us to confront hate online and elsewhere to show those experiencing racism and prejudice they are not alone.